 This is a family favorite as it can be paired with the Moraine Lake Rockpile, and it’s pretty easy with a bit of elevation gain.
 It’s an excellent step up from the Lakeshore Trail as the terrain is more difficult with more significant elevation gain and a short section that crosses over a boulder field.

 Along the hike, you get views of the scree slopes from the Tower of Babbel.
-The hike passes through the old-growth forest before arriving at an alpine field and wetlands with the consolation lakes at their end.
+The hike passes through the old-growth forest before arriving at an alpine field and wetlands with the Consolation Lakes at their end.
 You get tremendous views of the backside of the Ten Peaks, Mount Babbel, and Mount Fay, topped by glaciers from the lakes.

 - Trailhead: Begins from the Rockpile Trail